kiesia/capistrano-drupal/README.markdown

 Setup process
 -------------

+Once you have entered your settings in `config/deploy.rb`, setup is largely automated.
-Setup is largely automated, just open a terminal in your project root and enter `cap stage deploy:setup`
+Just open a terminal in your project root and enter `cap stage deploy:setup`

 Where 'stage' is your target stage, such as _staging_ or _production_.
 This will: